codemod-com/codemod/README.md

 ## Documentation

-For details on how to use Codemod platform, check out our [documentation](https://go.codemod.com/docs).
+For details on how to use Codemod, check out our [documentation](https://go.codemod.com/docs).

+## Codemod Platform

+Codemod platform helps you plan, automate, orchestrate, and track code migrations in codebases of any size.

+To get started, go to [Codemod platform](https://go.codemod.com/app).

+## Codemod CLI

-## Quickstart
+### Quickstart

 To get started, you can install Codemod CLI: